Alpengirl Summer Camp Packing List & Gear Info

 ___ 1 non-cotton pant (no jeans).
 Quick-dry zip-off to shorts style "convertible" pants work great.
 [Yellowstone Horseback exception: girls may bring 1 pair of jeans or riding specific pants for horse riding.]

 ___ 1 mid-weight long underwear bottom (base layer, NO cotton.)

 ___ 1 swim suit.

-___ 1 long sleeved UV protection sun shirt (ONLY for Wild & Scenic Raft camp session, to be worn on multi-day raft trip with plenty of sun exposure.)
+___ 1 long sleeved UV protection sun shirt (ONLY required for Wild & Scenic Raft camp session, to be worn on multi-day raft trip with plenty of sun exposure.)

 ___ 1 waterproof rain pant [Washington special note: due to the likelihood of rainy weather, this may be one of the most important gear items you’ll want to invest in, it’s very important for keeping warm and dry and happy at camp.]